 If you don't have extra money set aside to handle these costs – or any other emergency expenses – you could put yourself in serious financial straits, causing you to accumulate more debt, miss payments or go to collections.

-8. Not Planning For Closing Costs
+Tip 8: Plan For Closing Costs

 With such a big emphasis on the purchase price and the down payment, many people fail to plan for closing costs.
 Generally, closing costs run between 3 – 6% of the home’s purchase price and include:

 - Home inspection